lucaxue/book-api/README.md

 #### Running the containers

-1. Copy enviroment variables for the database
+1. Copy environment variables for the database

    ```bash
    cp .env.example .env